Nintendo Network: Universal Friend Code system

-Nintendo Network currently uses a universal Friend Code system as its account system for the Nintendo 3DS.
-While these Friend Codes can only be registered for one user per system, they are functional for all Nintendo 3DS software used on that system.
-These Friend Codes are still tied to a single system and initially had limited transference under a conditional online protocol.
-After the Nintendo Network ID (NNID) has been introduced for the Nintendo 3DS in December 2013, the limit on system transfers has been waived, but both NNID accounts and Friend Codes remain tied to a single system at a time.
+Nintendo Network used a universal Friend Code system as its account system for the Nintendo 3DS.
+While these Friend Codes could only be registered for one user per system, they were functional for all Nintendo 3DS software used on that system.
+These Friend Codes initially had limited transference under a conditional online protocol.
+After the Nintendo Network ID (NNID) was introduced for the Nintendo 3DS in December 2013, the limit on system transfers was lifted, but both NNID accounts and Friend Codes remained tied to a single system at a time.

 Games

 In Japan, the first games to introduce Nintendo Network officially were Theatrhythm Final Fantasy and Tekken 3D: Prime Edition, which were both released on the same day in February 2012.
-The first game that officially introduced the Nintendo Network outside Japan was Kid Icarus: Uprising, released in March 2012.
-Most games that were released with Nintendo Wi-Fi Connection support prior to the launch of the Nintendo Network were later rebranded as Nintendo Network compatible games, including Nintendo 3DS launch titles such as Nintendogs + Cats.
+The first game that introduced the Nintendo Network outside Japan was Kid Icarus: Uprising, released in March 2012.
+Most games that were released with Nintendo Wi-Fi Connection support before the launch of the Nintendo Network were later rebranded as Nintendo Network compatible games, including Nintendo 3DS launch titles such as Nintendogs + Cats.

 Nintendo Network compatible games launched alongside the Wii U in 2012.
-Ubisoft has confirmed that Assassin's Creed III and Marvel Avengers: Battle for Earth would launch with Nintendo Network support.
+Ubisoft confirmed that Assassin's Creed III and Marvel Avengers: Battle for Earth would launch with Nintendo Network support.

 Online multiplayer

-One key feature of Nintendo Network is that it allows users to play together through the Internet.
-Users on the Nintendo 3DS can currently play with one another by entering their friend's universal friend code into the Nintendo 3DS's friends roster.
-Alternatively, supported games can allow users to play on the Internet without having to enter any friend codes, this feature is called online communities, and it debuted in Mario Kart 7.
-The process of online multiplayer is further streamlined through the use of a unified user account system first available during the launch of the Wii U and later brought to the Nintendo 3DS.
-The user account system would eliminate the need to enter friend codes; instead, users can enter one another's user accounts.
-Nintendo Network also allows users to share rankings and to review the ranks of others.
+Nintendo Network allowed users to play together through the Internet.
+Users on the Nintendo 3DS could currently play with one another by entering their friend's universal friend code into the Nintendo 3DS's friends roster.
+Alternatively, supported games could allow users to play on the internet without having to enter any friend codes with a feature called online communities, and it debuted in Mario Kart 7.
+The process of online multiplayer is further streamlined through the use of a unified user account system first available during the launch of the Wii U and later introduced on the Nintendo 3DS.
+The user account system would eliminate the need to enter friend codes; instead, users could enter one another's user accounts.
+Nintendo Network also allowed users to share rankings and to review the ranks of others.